 I've Got IBS, What Can I Do to Improve My Symptoms?

 If you've received an IBS diagnosis, you may be wondering what strategies you can try to ease symptoms.
-Here's a breakdown for you.
+In this article, we look at the diet, lifestyle, and medication options you can undertake to treat and manage IBS symptoms.

 1 - Dietary strategies